olivierfriard/boris_docs/index.rst

 Open an existing project with BORIS
 ============================================================================================================================================

-**IMPORTANT**

-**Due to changes in modifiers format all the projects created with v.
-4+ will not be suitable for previous version of BORIS.
+.. important:: **Due to changes in the project format all the projects created with v.
+7+ will not be suitable for previous version of BORIS.
     The v.
-4 will open projects created with previous version and convert them.
+7 will open projects created with previous version and convert them.
 A copy of your old project will be kept.**

+.. important:: If you open a project file created with a version older than v.7 BORIS will convert your project file and keep an original version of your project file
+    ask you to convert the upper case behavior and subject keys to lower case.

 To open an existing BORIS project, selct the menu **File** > **Open project**.